Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 #### Notable additions

-- The library now includes `IIotHubServiceRetryPolicy` implementations: `IotHubServiceExponentialBackoffRetryPolicy`, `IotHubServiceFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `IotHubServiceNoRetry`, which can be set by calling `IotHubServiceClientOptions.RetryPolicy`.
+- The library now includes `IIotHubServiceRetryPolicy` implementations: `IotHubServiceExponentialBackoffRetryPolicy`, `IotHubServiceFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `IotHubServiceNoRetry`, which can be set via `IotHubServiceClientOptions.RetryPolicy`.

 #### API mapping